yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2021/index.md

 to a solid 60 FPS.
 Mesa drivers are the best drivers.

-Another contributor to graphical fixes is [Morph](https://github.com/Morph1984).
+[Morph](https://github.com/Morph1984) also contributed with some graphical fixes.

 `New Super Mario Bros.
-U Deluxe` provides video tutorials via the web applet, prior to this PR, trying to access that list would only result in the game returning to the previous menu.
+U Deluxe` provides video tutorials accessed via the web applet.
+Prior to his fix, trying to access that list would only result in the game returning to the previous menu.
 [By implementing how to handle Nintendo CDN URLs in the web applet,](https://github.com/yuzu-emu/yuzu/pull/6641) this section of the game can now be accessed.